jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _As technology was changing, Hollywood refused to adapt.
 All numbers from [boxofficemojo](https://boxofficemojo.com)._

 The movie industry rejected the lesson of Napster.

 Ever notice how online movies don't include opening credits, red-carpet interviews, and politically charged acceptance speeches.
 When the public controlled the lever of power, the first thing they did was erase this filler because its useless dark majic.

 When in control of the lever of power, the public wants the simple majic of a new story.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/PleasantRegularGibbon" target="_blank" class="button small">Reader</a>

-_Fan reactions of another generic blockbuster movie versus Game of Thrones.
+_Fan reactions to another generic blockbuster movie versus Game of Thrones.
 Or, dark majic versus majic.
+Note, with no control over their content, movie theatres had to try stupid ideas liks this to try and attract people away from Netflix and HBO.
 Credit: [Horrorcirdan](https://www.youtube.com/watch?v=78juOpTM3tE), [D-Box Technologies Inc.](https://www.youtube.com/watch?v=Apc8OU98r54)_

-The public flocked to online movies like they did for online music.
-The DVD was being replaced, and dark majic lost out to the majic of streaming.
+It should be no surprise, the public flocked to online movies like they did for online music.
+The DVD was being replaced, and dark majic of DVDs and shaking movie seats lost out to the majic of streaming.

 So the industry fired up the Death Star.

-The same public who bought billions of dollars on DVDs and merchandise.
+The same public who bought billions of DVDs and movie merchandise toys.
 That was paying 800 million a year in DVD late fees.
 That created movie fan clubs and flocked to comic-cons; was declared evil.

 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Endless interviews were given to mass-media reporters as customers were sued threats of lawsuits were mailed out.